promatia/acts/act_proposals/economy.md

 ## Part 1: Foundation

 ### Section 1: Preamble
-The foundation of this act is to provide and formalise the infrastructure, powers, and responsibilities of the Ministry of the Economy, as well as all of its organisational structure.
+The purpose of this act is to provide and formalise the infrastructure, powers, and responsibilities of the Ministry of the Economy, as well as all of its organisational structure.

 ### Section 2: Economy